Hosting an au pair

 - cooking the family meal, unless the Au pair enjoys cooking and chooses to do this

-If things really aren’t working out, either you or your Au pair can terminate the agreement by giving two weeks notice.
-However, if you wish the Au pair to leave before the end of the notice period, you will need to pay for their flight home and two weeks pocket money.
+If things really aren’t working out, either you or your au pair can terminate the agreement by giving two weeks notice.
+However, if you wish the au pair to leave before the end of the notice period, you will need to pay for their flight home and two weeks pocket money and B&B accommodation.

 Antler Languages Ltd – Our English Academy

-Au pair should have enough time to attend a language school if they wish to study.
-Some families contribute towards their Au pair’s language course (budget £25 per week) although this is far from obligatory and an Au pair will be prepared to fund their own classes.
-Attending classes is also a great way to make some friends and join our social events as well as our own Au pair social network.
-We also offer a useful guide to families before the arrival of their first Au pair.
+Your au pair should have enough time to attend a language school if they wish to study.
+Some families choose to contribute towards their au pair’s language course (budget £25 per week) although this is far from obligatory and an au pair will be prepared to fund their own classes.
+Attending classes is also a great way to make some friends and join our social events as well as our own au pair social network.
+We also offer a useful Welcome Guide to families before the arrival of their first au pair.

-If you would like our help to find the right candidate to meet your family requirements, please complete our enquiry form here.
+If you would like our help to find the right candidate to meet your family requirements, please complete our Family Registration and Enquiry Form by clicking below